The Freeness Problem for Automaton Semigroups

-When dealing with an automaton $\mathcal{T} = (Q, \Sigma, \delta)$, we are actually dealing with two alphabet ($Q$ and $\Sigma$).
+When dealing with an automaton $\mathcal{T} = (Q, \Sigma, \delta)$, we are actually dealing with two alphabets ($Q$ and $\Sigma$).
 In order to avoid confusion, we call the elements of $Q$ \emph{states} and the elements of $Q^*$ \emph{state sequences}, while reserving the terms \emph{letters} and \emph{words} for the elements of $\Sigma$ and $\Sigma^*$, respectively.

 Another somewhat graphical tool that we will make heavy use of are \emph{cross diagrams}.
 Here, a cross diagram as given in \autoref{sfig:singleCrossDiagram} indicates the existence of a transition $\trans{p}{a}{b}{q}$ in the automaton.
 Cross diagrams can be stacked together in order to create lager ones.
 For example, the diagram in \autoref{sfig:combinedCrossDiagram} indicates the existence of the transition $\trans{q_{i, j - 1}}{a_{i - 1, j}}{a_{i, j}}{q_{i, j}}$ for all $0 < i \leq n$ and $0 < j \leq m$.
 When combining cross diagrams, we will sometimes omit unnecessary states and letters.
 Additionally, we will also abbreviate them: for example, if we let $\bm{p} = q_{n, 0} \dots q_{1, 0}$, $u = a_{0, 1} \dots a_{0, m}$, $v = a_{n, 1} \dots a_{n, m}$ and $\bm{q} = q_{n, m} \dots q_{1, m}$, the cross diagram in \autoref{sfig:abbreviatedCrossDiagram} is an abbreviation of the cross diagram in \autoref{sfig:combinedCrossDiagram}.
 It is important here to note the order we write the state sequences in: in our example, $q_{1, 0}$ is the first state in the top left of the cross diagram but it is the rightmost state in the sequence $\bm{p}$.
-We do this since we will later define a left action based on cross diagrams and the notation is more natural in this order.
+This order will later be more natural as we will define a left action based on cross diagrams.

+\begin{remark} It may be helpful for the reader to observe that the individual rows in a cross diagram constitutes runs\footnote{See, e.\,g.\ \cite{waechter2024word} for some introduction to automata theory and \cite[p.~275]{waechter2024word} for a precise definition of a run.} of the automaton where the output of the previous one is the input for the next one.
+For example, the $i$-th row of \autoref{sfig:combinedCrossDiagram} belongs to the run